dnp1204/daily-code-challenge/README.md

 ---

-## Problem 300 -  Uber
+## Problem 300 -  Uber [Difficulty: Easy]

-On election day, a voting machine writes data in the form (voter_id, candidate_id) to a text file.
-Write a program that reads this file as a stream and returns the top 3 candidates at any given time.
+On election day, a voting machine writes data in the form `(voter_id, candidate_id)` to a text file.
+Write a program that reads this file as a stream and returns the top `3` candidates at any given time.
 If you find a voter voting more than once, report this as fraud.

 [See Solution](/problems/300-399/problem-300.js)